-Progress Updates - Q2/FY 2020
+Progress Updates - Q4 FY 2020

-- Increase the number of USAO federal firearms prohibitor records submitted to National Instant Criminal Background Checks System (NICS) by 10 percent, is a new performance measure reported by USAO, both quarterly and annually. - USAO will work towards achieving a 5 percent increase in FY 2020, and an additional 5 percent increase in FY 2021 for an overall 10 percent increase in the number of USAO federal firearms prohibitor records submitted to NICS, by the end of the FY 2020 FY 2021 Priority Goal cycle. - For Q2 FY 2020, the number of USAO records uploaded to NICS increased by an additional 1.76% growing from 1,378,754 to 1,403,085 records uploaded to NICS in a single quarter.
-To date, the USAOs have already achieved 3.46% increase in records submitted to NICS 69% of the FY 2020 target.
+- Increase the number of USAO federal firearms prohibitor records submitted to National Instant Criminal Background Checks System (NICS) by 10 percent, is a new performance measure reported by USAO, both quarterly and annually. - USAO will work towards achieving a 5 percent increase in FY 2020, and an additional 5 percent increase in FY 2021 - for an overall 10 percent increase in the number of USAO federal firearms prohibitor records submitted to NICS, by the end of the FY 2020 FY 2021 Priority Goal cycle. - For Q4 FY 2020, the number of USAO records uploaded to NICS increased by 0.98 percent 78 percent of the quarterly target. - For FY 2020, the number of USAO records uploaded to NICS increased by a total of 5.4 percent exceeding the annual target (5%).
+From October 1, 2019 to September 30, 2020, the total number of USAO records uploaded to NICS increased from 1,355,401 to 1,428,946.
+Though, the COVID-19 pandemic has impacted the activities of the USAOS, and therefore the Department's ability to reach some of its quarterly targets, the USAOs were able to increase the overall number of records submitted to NICS and successfully exceed its annual target.